ANRGUSC/lorawandocs/docs/source/thingsnetwork.rst

 **Things Network**
 ==================

 The contents of this page has been referred from the Things Network website.
-The **link** to the websie is `Things Network <https://www.thethingsnetwork.org/docs/applications/>`_ .
+The **link** to the website is `Things Network <https://www.thethingsnetwork.org/docs/applications/>`_ .

 **Applications on Things Network**
 ++++++++++++++++++++++++++++++++++